Walt Disney World Railroad: Ride experience

 Continuing down the line, the train passes the Big Thunder Mountain Railroad mine train roller coaster attraction and traverses a fully functional swing bridge, which crosses a canal leading to a dry dock area and the Seven Seas Lagoon.
 This bridge was originally located in Wabasso, Florida, and was previously owned by the Florida East Coast Railway.
-The train then runs through the park's northern area where numerous static and Audio-Animatronic displays of Native Americans and wild animals are present.
-Occasionally, live alligators and deer can be spotted in this vicinity.
-Afterwards, the train goes under an overpass, passes the spur line leading to the WDWRR's roundhouse where its trains are stored and maintained, and arrives at its next stop at Fantasyland Station.
+(Note: Prior to July 2025, the Liberty Belle Riverboat could be seen in the Rivers of America, floating side by side with the train and sounding their whistles at each other.)
+After the train runs through the park's northern area, where live alligators and deer are occasionally spotted, the train goes under an overpass, passes the spur line leading to the WDWRR's roundhouse where its trains are stored and maintained, and arrives at its next stop at Fantasyland Station.
 While the train is stopped at this station, where the railroad's water tower is used to refill the tender if needed, the train crew will perform a boiler blowdown on the locomotive and the maintenance crew will service it.

 In the final segment of the train's journey around the park, it enters a two-percent grade tunnel adjacent to the TRON Lightcycle / Run roller coaster attraction.
 Additionally, there are some windows on the left side of the tunnel where passengers can get a glimpse of the TRON Lightcycle / Run roller coaster track.
-After exiting the tunnel, the train passes the Space Mountain and Walt Disney's Carousel of Progress attractions in the Tomorrowland section, and travels over a small bridge before it arrives back at Main Street, USA Station.
+After exiting the tunnel, the train passes the Space Mountain and Walt Disney's Carousel of Progress attractions in the Tomorrowland section, and travels over a small bridge before it arrives back at Main Street, U.S.A.
+Station.
 This completes what the park refers to as The Grand Circle Tour.